Superyachts and vessels: Maritime legal support in Thailand

 Flag of convenience: Other nations allow foreign companies and persons to register their vessels under that nation’s flag (open registries, flags of convenience).
 However, under the United Nations Convention on the Law of the Sea (UNCLOS), article 91, there must exist a genuine link between the flag state and the ship.
 The flag decision has to consider survey requirements, employment requirements, the flag’s position on the Paris MOU white list, cost, international status and protection, and much more.

-Thai Temporary Charter License: While a vessel may have to fear the c, visiting foreign-flagged superyachts can apply for a license that enables them to enter, cruise, and depart commercially in Thai waters.
+Thai Temporary Charter License: While a vessel may have to fear the crackdown on visiting foreign charter yachts in thai waters, visiting foreign-flagged superyachts can apply for a license that enables them to enter, cruise, and depart commercially in Thai waters.
 This includes a complete charter without a Thai licensed captain and engineer, merely equal to Thai-flagged yachts.
 Visa, work permit, import-VAT, and customs issues have to be observed.
 An alternative is starting or ending the trip in international waters, for example in Langkawi, Malaysia as a pick-up or drop-off point for Phuket-based charters.

 Foreigner legislation: Various laws and regulations restrict and limit foreign investments in superyachts and vessels which are operated in Thailand.
 The vessel owning company has to follow specific rules, the work of the foreign captain, engineers, and the crew are restricted by a strict regulatory framework.
 Other rules restrict the operations of foreign-registered and foreign-flagged vessels within the Thai territory (cabotage restrictions).